What are the customer-facing benefits of the standard?

 How much involvement/time resource is required?

 For organisations that wish to participate in the development process we estimate that a medium component such as income would require around six days of resource time broken down into six half-day meetings to be attended remotely or in person, plus six half-days of out of meeting homework, including information gathering and discussion with key internal stakeholders.
-The likely development period would be 5-6 months.
+The likely development period is around five months.

 How much does it cost to get involved?